seedmarx/essays/pakistani-marxism.md

 - Taimur Rahman - [Pol Econ of Pakistan](https://www.youtube.com/playlist?list=PLOV7ykEqGK1ZKUmhdAktOBq0f9gtP12vi): An excellent playlist regarding the economy of Pakistan.

 Honestly, his entire [YouTube channel](https://www.youtube.com/channel/UCIyAy8lIQwnj-2CGt9e-N3g) has a multitude of these videos that are all great, so I'll be putting a few particulary good ones on here.
 Putting all of them on here would make the list too long.
-They are primarily aimed at a Pakistani audience who are unfamiliar with Marxism and socialism (with the exception of the first work below).
+They are primarily aimed at a Pakistani audience who are unfamiliar with Marxism and socialism.
 Note that all of these are in Urdu, however some videos on his channel are in English or have closed captions.

 - Taimur Rahman - [What is Marxism?
 (Urdu)](https://www.youtube.com/watch?v=YPK3OM27CfE)
 - Taimur Rahman - [Difference between Socialism and Communism (Urdu)](https://www.youtube.com/watch?v=ruczJ4y9VB4)